Please wait a few moments while we replace your file.

 Leslie Rossman, President: firstname.lastname@example.org

-We are accepting applications for conferences taking place from week seven of Fall Quarter 2014 until week seven of Winter Quarter 2015.
-Dates: October 27, 2014 - February 23, 2015.
-Deadline for funding applications to representative is February 27, 2015.
+We are accepting applications for conferences taking place from week seven of Winter Quarter 2014 until week seven of Spring Quarter 2015.
+Dates: February 23, 2015 - May 11, 2015.
+Deadline for funding applications to representative is May 15, 2015.

 All receipts must be in hand.